LTEGaming/SXEmu/README.md

 #
 The First Nintendo Switch Emulator to be in development.

-Place holder 'till development starts.
+Placeholder 'till development starts.

-#Things to do before development:
+# Things to do before development:

--Confirm Switch Hardware(Tegra X1 or X2) Thankfully AArch64.
+- Confirm Switch Hardware(Tegra X1 or X2) Thankfully AArch64.

--Dissassemble SwitchOS.
+- Dissassemble SwitchOS.

--Decrypt a Switch Game.
+- Decrypt a Switch Game.

--Basically Everything.
+- Basically Everything.

--Don't expect this any time soon.
+- Don't expect this any time soon.
 [DONE]

-#Compatibility:
+# Compatibility:

 **Things that work**:

--None
+- None

 **Things that don't work**:

--Everything
+- Everything

 ***Things that will never work***:

--Switch online
+- Switch online

--Real Joycons
+- Real Joycons

--Non-local Multiplayer
+- Non-local Multiplayer